endorivium/SemesterWork_KP/README.md

 implemented for multistep (Rook, Bishop, Queen) single-step (Knight, King) and Pawn pieces.
 Since polymorphism was achieved through the Mover interface
 (which must be implemented fully to be functional), it was not possible to avoid the code duplication of the CanExecuteMove() function.

-It should be noted here that the Go implementation is **heavily based** on the Kotlin one, with the code being transposed from one into the other and rewritten to be in the right syntax to evaluate the viability of an OOP approach in Go.
+It should be noted here that due to time constraints the Go implementation is **heavily based** on the Kotlin one, with the code being transposed from one into the other and rewritten to be in the right syntax to evaluate the viability of an OOP approach in Go.
+The Go version does not implement all commands that are present in the Kotlin one, instead providing only a simplified move command and the demo command with a "White wins!" and "Black wins!" demo.
+Furthermore, the Go version does not present a full chess engine, as it misses king castling, pawn en passant and pawn promotion.

 Lastly, as for the structure itself, there are five major components: input handling, board state managing, board rendering, chess piece movement constraints and the overall management of the game loop ("game managing").